frequency-chain/frequency/designdocs/passkey_p256.md

 - **Seed Public Key Signature**: A cryptographic signature generated using the Seed Phrase private key.
 The data being signed is public key derived from passkey.
 This is used to prove ownership of parent account.
 - **Passkey Signature**: A cryptographic signature generated using the Passkey private key.
 This is presented to passkey enabled services as a challenge-response mechanism.
 Passkeys are used to generate two signatures as follows:
-  - **Signature on Seed Public Key**: Passkey signs a message containing the Seed Phrase Public Key.
+  - **Signature on Seed Public Key**: Passkey signs a message containing the Seed Public Key.
   - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.

 ## 3. Data Flow Diagram